mensxmachina/LCM-FORTH-Huawei/README.md

 # Large Causal Models on Time Series

 This repository contains code and resources for testing Large Causal Models (LCMs).
 The aim is discovering temporal causal relationships in time-series datasets, using pretrained deep NN models.
 The LCM takes as input a temporal dataset $X \in \mathbb{R}^{N \times D}$ where $N$ is the sample size and $D$ the feature size (number of time-series).
 The output is a lagged adjacency tensor of shape $(N, N, \ell_\text{max})$ where $\ell_\text{max}$ is the hyperparemeter of the maximum assumed lag.
+An high-level overview of this project is available on [our welcoming page](https://mensxmachina.github.io/LCM-FORTH-Huawei/).

 ## Installation